perlnerd/symfony_journey/README.md

 What's it do?
 --------------

   * You can log in with username `admin` and password `admin`.
-You will land on a welcome page, where you can click a button to be taken to a page where you can change your name and change your password.
+You will land on a welcome page where you can click a button to be taken to another page where you can change your name and change your password.

 ### Run the CSV Import Command

+From the base directory of the repo run:

+`app/console import:user:csv ./user_data.csv`

-What else can it do?
+What's it do?
 --------------------

-  * You can change the hashtag by appending a different one to the URL!
-Try `/hashtag/JustinBieber`

-  * Try a bogus hashtag like `/hashtag/Justingngnght876Bieber` and you'll get a friendly error message.

-  * There's also a handy little form that lets you select a date range to search within.
+  * This Symfony Console Command reads a csv file and persists the entries to your database.

 What doesn't it do?
 -------------------

-  * Pagination.
-This is just a demo.
-I may add pagination in the future.

-  * There should be a bit of form validation but I haven't done that yet.

-  * Old IE support is not there.
+  * Print informative messages, validation and extensive error handling.
+This I would add to a real app, but haven't here.